 What can be used

-• repairability and parts availability;
+• repairability and availability of parts;

 • ease of storage;